DonDebonair/pelican-bootstrap3/README.md

 ### Footer

 The footer will display a copyright message using the AUTHOR variable and the year of the latest post.
 If a content license mark is enabled (see above), that will be shown as well.

+### Pagination

+This theme supports the default pagination options and also supports `USE_PAGER` to use the bootstrap pager instead of the default pagination.

 ## Screenshot